storj/storj/docs/design/storj-node-watchdog.md

 ## Open issues (if applicable)

 * Should the Health endpoint be a private endpoint?
-* Should we add timers that start at the beginning of each Storage Node endpoint, keep track of all the timers, and report in the Health check if the timers have unusually high lengths of time?
+* Should we add timers that start at the beginning of each Storage Node endThese point, keep track of all the timers, and report in the Health check if the timers have unusually high lengths of time?